SAP-samples/teched2023-XP185v/README.md

 ## Requirements

-The requirements to follow the exercises in this repository are active Trial Accounts for SAP BTP and for the SAP Cloud Identity Services.
+The requirements to follow the exercises in this repository are active trial accounts for SAP BTP and for the SAP Cloud Identity Services.

-**First you have to get your SAP BTP Trial Account.
+**First you have to get your SAP BTP trial account.
 Follow these instructions:**
 [Get a Free Account on SAP BTP Trial](https://developers.sap.com/tutorials/hcp-create-trial-account.html)

-**Then activate your SAP Cloud Identity Services Trial.
+**Then activate your SAP Cloud Identity Services trial.
 Follow the instructions in this blog:**
 [SAP Cloud Identity Services offered as Trial Version](https://blogs.sap.com/2023/04/13/sap-cloud-identity-services-offered-as-trial-version/)

 💡You should have access to your mailbox, which you used while registering for your BTP trial account in order to activate your SAP Cloud Identity Services trial account.